-94. This policy needs some work.
+- 97. This policy needs some work.
 The longevity payments may have been designed in response to sections 74(c)(1) and 274(j), Internal Revenue Code, as amended.
 If so, the longevity-award program is not permitted to discriminate in favor of highly compensated employees, and all sums in excess of \$1,600 per year will be included in the recipient's gross income.
-So, even if Respondent's nonrule policy applied here, it would not disallow all of the payments.

-95. In fact, though, no ground exists to disallow any part of these payments because they are part of the fair compensation paid to Petitioner's employees for covered services.
-Thus, the reimbursements of these payments to employees are not overpayments.
+So, even if Respondent's nonrule policy applied here, it would not disallow all of the payments. - 98.
+More importantly, these payments are part of the fair compensation paid to Petitioner's employees for covered services.
+The costs of these employee cash awards are therefore allowable costs.